Effects of Male to Female Hormones – HRT MTF Hormone Effects

 Body Hair – Depending on the amount of body hair to begin with, there is a significant decrease in hair over the course of time and after several years and may diminish entirely over a period of several years.
 Arm and leg hair as well as hair on the abdomen, chest, and shoulders will greatly lessen and in some instances disappear completely.
 Hair growth in specific regions including that around the areola, armpits and pubic area will not lessen to the same extent.
 Whatever beard hair is present at the start of HRT, will remain.
 Electrolysis or laser hair removal will expedite the removal of this hair and it makes sense to begin with this facial hair that will not go away on it’s own, and save hair removal treatments for chest and shoulders until later to see if HRT does reduce or eliminate it.

-Skin – This will change greatly, becoming softer, more translucent, and less coarse.
+Skin – With HRT MTF hormones, your skin will change greatly, becoming softer, more translucent, and less coarse.

 Fat Distribution – Over a period of time (1 to 2 years time), a change in the subcutaneous fat (located just beneath the skin) will occur.
 The hips, thighs and buttocks will collect the majority of this distribution, and the tendency for fat to centralize in the stomach will diminish somewhat.
 The resulting redistribution will result in a smaller waistline and larger hips.

-Muscle Mass – Through the process of feminization much of the upper body bulk will disappear over depending on the amount of muscle mass an individual starts with.
+Muscle Mass – Through the process of feminization, the MTF HRT effects much of the upper body bulk.
+Over time there is a slow decline in this bulky appearance, depending on the amount of muscle mass an individual starts with.

 Genitals – Testes will lessen quite significantly in size.
 The production of testosterone and sperm is also greatly reduced.
 Penile size will also likely diminish.
 Sexual function will decrease, but the extent to which performance is affected is unpredictable.
 Erections may still continue, but will probably be less frequent, and not last as long, and in some cases may not be possible.
 Ejaculate will lessen, probably to the point of only producing a very small, clear discharge as a result of the prostate and the associated structures responsible for semen production being impeded.
 It is important to note, however, that the ability to orgasm is not dependent on either an erection, nor ejaculate.
 Anecdotally speaking, many transgender females report greater satisfaction with their orgasms after these changes occur in their genitals.

-Prostate Gland – The prostate will diminish in size due to the effects of estrogen and finasteride (Proscar), the latter being administered as an anti-androgen.
+Prostate Gland – The MTF HRT effects the prostate.
+Over time, the prostate will diminish in size due to the effects of estrogen and finasteride (Proscar), the latter being administered as an anti-androgen.
 Beside from the feminizing effect of these medications, both drugs are helpful in the treatment of benign prostatic enlargement.
 This condition is often responsible for the difficulty with urination experienced by many older individuals.

 Cardiovascular – Coronary heart disease is the leading cause of death in the United States.
 Due to various lifestyle and hereditary factors, cardiovascular conditions may pose additional risks to those undertaking elective medical therapies, such as the variety of drug treatments engaged in the feminization process.

-Infertility/Impotence – Long term use of estrogens may likely result in infertility, with permanent infertility being a distinct possibility.
+Infertility/Impotence – One of the MTF HRT effects of long term use of may result in infertility, with permanent infertility being a distinct possibility.
 Sexual responsiveness will likely diminish over the course of hormonal therapy, potentially resulting in the inability to achieve or maintain an erection.
 These effects are the basis for feminizing hormone therapy being termed chemical castration.

-Voice is UNCHANGED by hormone therapy.
+Voice is UNCHANGED by male to female hormones (MTF hormones).
 However, inflection and manner of speech are very well suited to change.
 Additionally, pitch can be raised through persistent vocal practice.
 Given the importance of a gender congruent voice, surgical options have been explored in an attempt to alter pitch, but this most delicate of instruments is not likely to be properly retuned through surgery.
 (For more information about how to improve your voice click here.)

-On a related note, it is important (especially for younger transferals) to consider your wish for biological offspring BEFORE you begin HRT.
+On a related note, it is important (especially for younger transferals) to consider your wish for biological offspring BEFORE you begin MTF hormones.

-* Sperm-Banking / Cryopreservation – If the transgendered individual has any concern or desire to “father” children in the future, it is imperative that the male-to-female transgendered individual choose the option of sperm banking –having samples of their sperm frozen (cryopreservation) and stored for later use – prior to beginning hormone therapy.
+* Sperm-Banking / Cryopreservation – If you have any concern or desire to have genetic offspring in the future, it is imperative if you are seeking male to female hormones, you choose the option of sperm banking prior to starting HRT MTF.
+This is the process of having samples of your sperm frozen (cryopreservation) and stored for later use – prior to beginning FTM hormone therapy.